-Using an ATX power supply, you can either shut down your computer by pressing the Power button located on the front bezel of your computer or by executing the Shut Down command under the Windows 95 operating system.
+The system board is equipped with an ATX power supply connector.
+Using an ATX power supply, you can either shut down your computer by pressing the Power button located on the front bezel of your computer or by executing the Shut Down command under the Windows® 95 operating system.
 Your system will then enter the "Soft Off" state.

 To power on your system automatically, enable "Resume By Alarm" in the Power Management Setup of the Award BIOS.
-This will allow you to set the day and time you would like your system to wake up.
+This will allow you to set the date and time you would like your system to wake up.